Steel Motor Sailer Sloop-Rigged

 The interior helm station is centrally located at the forward end of the main salon.
 A stair to port and down leads to the lower galley area with a built in refrigeration box, two stainless steel sinks and a sliding, gimballed Force 10 stove/oven fueled with propane.
 An Isotherm 4000 air cooled refrigeration system cools the built in refrigerator.

 Through a door to starboard is the forward head.
 Through a door forward is the bow compartment with a large "V" berth and numerous built in drawers and lockers.
 All berths feature custom six inch thick mattresses.

 The floors throughout the interior are varnished hardwood in a classic pattern of dark wood separated by narrow, light colored strips which is reversed in the salon floor as light colored wood separated by narrow strips of darker wood.

 From the main salon aft and down stairs is the aft cabin with a large double berth to port.
 The aft head is through a door to starboard.
 The aft head is equipped with a SanX SX12T sanitation system with its own 6 gallon holding tank.
 The aft steering mechanism is exposed by a locker door located centrally on the forward bulkhead.

 Each compartment is provided with ample windows and skylights to take advantage of daylight.
 Built in storage is worked into every available space and hatches in the floors provide access to further storage areas below deck.

-4 berths with 1 doubles and 2 singles in 2 cabin(s) 3 burner gas cooker
+4 sleeping berths with 1 doubles and 2 singles in 2 cabin(s) 3 burner propane Stove

 Navigation equipment includes a Furuno Radar, Lowrance chart plotter with 10" display and an Autohelm Tridata depth, speed and trip with auto pilot.
 The main compass is an Autohelm fluxgate.
 The VHF is a Horizon Eclipse.